 Warner Instruments stocks replacement and repair parts.
 When ordering, please describe parts as completely as possible, preferably using our part numbers.
 If practical, enclose a sample or drawing.
 We offer a complete reconditioning service.

 CAUTION

-This temperature controller is not registered with the FDA and is not for clinical use on human patients.
-REFER TO SAFETY INFORMATION AND SETTING UP THE HARVARD APPARATUS VENTELITE BEFORE PLUGGING IN THE VENTILATOR.
+This instrument is not registered with the FDA and is not for clinical use on human patients.